bacpack-system/package-tracker/README.md

 - `BA_PACKAGE_DEPS_IMPORTED` installs all imported linked dependencies for a given target
 - `BA_PACKAGE_DEPS_SET_TARGET_RPATH` updates R/RUNPATH for a given target

-## Local vs Remote Package Registry
+## Local vs Remote Package Repository

-There are two ways how to access the Package Registry:
+There are two ways how to access the Package Repository:

 - Local: download it locally manually and use "file://" URI scheme to access it.
-  It is especially useful when offline access is needed, for testing purposes or for fine-grained control over which revision of the Package Registry to use.
+  It is especially useful when offline access is needed, for testing purposes or for fine-grained control over which revision of the Package Repository to use.
-- Remote: let Package Tracker download it from remote repository
+- Remote: let Package Tracker download it from remote Package Repository

 Details on how to configure each mode are in [CMCONF Global Config]